Image of the State of Ohio flag An official State of Ohio government website.

 Capability Questionnaire

 The new application contains a capabilities survey.
-This helps the Sheriff’s Office identify which companies can safely handle light-duty, commercial/heavy, and specialty incidents.
+This helps the Sheriff’s Office identify which companies can safely handle light-duty, commercial/medium, and specialty/recovery incidents.

 Examples of Scenarios Used in the Survey